absolutebasti/maps/README.md

 ## Usage

-1. **Mark countries**: Click on any country on the map to mark it as visited
+1. **Select a country**: Click on any country on the map to open its details panel
+2. **Mark as visited**: Click the "Mark visited" button in the details panel
-2. **Add details**: Click a country again to add notes, visit dates, and ratings
+3. **Add details**: Add notes, visit dates, and ratings for each visited country
-3. **Add tags**: Assign predefined tags like "Want to Visit", "Lived Here", or "Favorite"
+4. **Add tags**: Assign predefined tags like "Want to Visit", "Lived Here", or "Favorite"
-4. **Search**: Use the search dropdown to quickly find and select any country
+5. **Search**: Use the search dropdown to quickly find and select any country
-5. **Export**: Click "Export PNG" to generate a high-resolution image of your map
+6. **Export**: Click "Export PNG" to generate a high-resolution image of your map
-6. **Manage**: Visit the "Manage countries" page to view all countries and bulk operations
+7. **Manage**: Visit the "Manage countries" page to view all countries and bulk operations

 ## Project Structure